 This story moves my soul each time I read or listen to the audio book, obviously it has struck a resonant chord deep within.
 I've learned to follow that gong inside in creating art and thus bring you this new fragrance.

 GreenWitch as perfume follows the formula of a traditional Chypre where Oakmoss and Labdanum in the base are balanced with Bergamot in the top.
 Balance is one of the main themes of Mean Earraigh as the light is evenly matched with the dark.
 As you anoint your self ask for a wish and know that a percentage of the profits from the flacon support GreenPeace.
-The perfume is available in the quarter ounce flacon pictured in the photos, 1 gram vials and in sample packs here, if it has sold out be patient I will re-list it shortly, no worries.
+The perfume is available as a liquid extract in the glass bottles and in a solid, cream format here.

 I wish you happiness.